Schools reopen in Newtown, Washington talks gun control

 President Barack Obama called for action at a Sunday night prayer vigil in Newtown, and Democratic lawmakers have sought a new push for U.S. gun restrictions, including a ban on assault weapons such as the Bushmaster AR-15-style assault rifle used by Lanza.

 The 20-year-old gunman carried hundreds of rounds of ammunition in extra clips and shot his victims repeatedly, one of them 11 times.
-He also shot and killed his mother before driving to the school, and then killed himself to end the massacre with a death toll of 28.
+He also shot and killed his mother before driving to the school, and then killed himself.

 When Sandy Hook students go back to school, it will be at the unused Chalk Hill School in nearby Monroe, where a sign across the street read, "Welcome Sandy Hook Elementary!"
 There was no immediate word on when that would be.